temporalio/documentation/docs/workflows.md

 - It also serves as an audit log for debugging.

 **Event History limits**

 The Temporal Cluster stores the complete Event History for the entire lifecycle of a Workflow Execution.

-[There is a hard limit on Events](/concepts/what-is-a-workflow-execution/#limits) in a Workflow Execution Event History, as well as a hard limit of 50 MB in terms of size.
+[There is a hard limit of 50,000 Events](/concepts/what-is-a-workflow-execution/#limits) in a Workflow Execution Event History, as well as a hard limit of 50 MB in terms of size.
 The Temporal Cluster logs a warning at every 10,000 Events.

 When the Event History reaches 50,000 Events or the size limit of 50 MB, the Workflow Execution is forcefully terminated.

 #### Continue-As-New